thai2602/Blog-shop/README.md

 # Blog-shop

+- The purpose of Blog-shop is to provide small shop owners with a dedicated platform to showcase their passion in a professional and organized way, rather than through scattered posts on social media.
+It also allows customers to better appreciate that dedication, thereby increasing trust and credibility
-A web application for shopping and blogging, built with **React, Vite, Tailwind, Node.js, Express, MongoDB**.
+- Built with **React, Vite, Tailwind, Node.js, Express, MongoDB**.

 ## Technologies
 - Frontend: React + Vite + Tailwind